 Each Horizons for Youth child is paired with an individual Big Sibling mentor for the duration of his or her participation in our program.
 The mentor pairs meet twice each month–once at one of our scheduled Monthly Enrichment Outings, and once at a one-on-one meeting, organized by the mentor.

 If you are interested in becoming a Big Sibling Mentor, please click on the Complete Mentor Application button below.
-Our Volunteer Manager, Mick, can answer your questions at firstname.lastname@example.org.
+If you have questions, please email us at email@example.com.

 *Search Institute (2014).
 Developmental relationships: A research update from Search Institute.
 Retrieved from: www.search-institute.org.